-The latest customer satisfaction score (80), is the same since the previous wave (wave 11), just below the peak score of 81 (in wave 9).
+The latest customer satisfaction score (80), is the same as the previous wave (wave 12), just below the peak score of 81 (in wave 9).
 The different elements of the survey suggest increasing satisfaction with the use of members' keys and with the service from the contact centre.

-Scores for the availability of spaces at docking stations has decreased and value for money have marginally increased.
+Scores for the availability of spaces at docking stations has decreased and value for money have increased to 77, the highest level since the pricing changes in January 2013.